Mohammad-Mahdi1999/bitcast/README.md

 ```
 python two-weeks.py -d "2024-10-30" -t "10:00:00"
 ```
-Here's a README file for your project:
-Bitcoin Price FetcherThis project fetches Bitcoin prices for a given date range and saves the data into CSV files.
-It uses the yfinance library to download historical Bitcoin prices of two weeks before the date and processes the data to create two CSV files: window.csv and forecast_actual.csv.
+This project fetches Bitcoin prices for a given date range and saves the data into CSV files.
+It uses the yfinance library to download historical Bitcoin prices from two weeks before the specified date and processes the data to create two CSV files: window.csv and forecast_actual.csv.

 ## Making Test Competition Submissions
 Use algorithms.py to generate test competition submissions.
 This script contains implementations of various machine learning algorithms.